mjsonofharry/RBDOOM-3-BFG-Gameplay-Overhaul/README.md

 #### Flashlight

-The flashlight's light cone has received a dramatic upgrade.
+The original flashlight's light cone has received a dramatic upgrade.
 You will find that it illuminates the entire room in front of you (assuming you are in a room).
 Swinging it around also results in a slight aim kick.

+The BFG flashlight no longer requires battery.

 #### Fists